Happy-S5/WordGuess/README.md

-To play this game, select playhand.
+To play this game, select PS4a